LokeX/voracityIII/README.md

-# voracityII
+# voracityIII

-Voracity 2.0 is the latest iteration of the digital version of Voracity the boardgame.
+Voracity 3.0 is the latest iteration of the digital version of Voracity the boardgame.

 It's written entirely in Nim.